alperkumcu/alperkumcu.github.io/courses/int_stud.md

 Students are expected to write a critique (response paper) of at least 3,000 words, which will replace the mid-term exam.
 Students will choose their own interpreting studies article to evaluate.
 At the end of the semester, they will be expected to prepare and submit a review article, which will replace the final exam.
 Papers submitted after the deadline will be penalised by 10 points for each day late.

-Midterm Response Paper Submission due date and time: xxx 1, xxxx, Tuesday 23:59 Final Exam Review Paper due date and time: xxx 10, xxxx, Tuesday 23:59
+Midterm Response Paper Submission due date and time: November 11, 2026, Tuesday 23:59 Final Exam Review Paper due date and time: January 6, 2026, Tuesday 23:59

 - **Presentations:** 25%